tbedford/gagamba/README.md

 ## TODO

+- [ ] Stack overflow due to too many levels of recursion when spidering NDP
 - [ ] Try to make it work locally - this would be a lot faster https://localhost:3000
 - [x] Use HTML parser or something to process links (my regex is probably not robust)
 - [x] Add checks for links that point offsite but do not crawl them